ProxeusApp/document-service/README.md

 curl --form template=@template.odt --form data=@data.json --form asset1=@asset1.png http://<server>/compile > result.pdf

 ```

-## Playground UI
-If you want to get familiar with the Document-Service, you should start the docker with `-p 58082:58082` to expose the UI.
-The UI provides access to the API, documentation and examples.
-You can play around with all available methods.
-It is recommended to disable the UI under production.

 ## API
 The API documentation can be accessed by `<host>:<port>/api` or over the playground UI on the top right corner.